Howard-Liang/Image-Processing-Filter/README.md

 </p>

 ## Pipeline Design
-To meet the latency standard, the critical path, which is the datapath for median filter has a pipeline design similar to that of
+To meet the latency requirement, the critical path, which is the datapath for median filter has a pipeline design similar to that of
 "Hossein Zamani HosseinAbadi, Shadrokh Samavi, and Nader Karimi.
 2013.
 Image Noise Reduction by Low Complexity Hardware Median Filter".
 <p align="center">
 <img src="https://github.com/Howard-Liang/Image-Processing-Filter/blob/main/image/ipdc_median_pipeline.PNG" width=35% height=35%>
 </p>
-After implementation and static timing analysis, only the level 2 pipeline stage in the image above is used in the final design to save the area of 9 registers in level 1 stage and the area of 1 register in level 3 stage.
+After implementation and some static timing analyses, only the level 2 pipeline stage in the image above is used in the final design.
+This can save the area of 9 registers in level 1 stage and 1 register in level 3 stage.

 ## APR Result
-Clock Tree Debugger
+Clock tree debugger snapshot
 <p align="center">
 <img src="https://github.com/Howard-Liang/Image-Processing-Filter/blob/main/image/ipdc_cct_debugger.PNG" width=40% height=40%>
 </p>

-Clock Tree Routing
+Clock tree routing snapshot
 <p align="center">
 <img src="https://github.com/Howard-Liang/Image-Processing-Filter/blob/main/image/ipdc_cct_route.PNG" width=40% height=40%>
 </p>